 I have two homes.
 Can I register to vote at both addresses?

-However, it is an offence to vote twice in the same type of election e.g. voting twice in a general election.
-Such an offence could result in a fine of up to £5,000.
+However, it is an offence to vote twice in the same type of election, such as in a UK general election.
+Doing this could result in a fine of up to £5,000.